Garden wildlife jobs for February

-Most wildlife will still be hibernating, but you may spot early bumblebees or hedgehogs that have emerged early in mild weather.
+Most garden wildlife is still be hibernating in February, but you may spot early bumblebees or hedgehogs that have emerged early in mild weather.
 They will have gone without food for months, and will be hungry.

 Leave food for hedgehogs

-Leave out water, and meat-based dog or cat food for hedgehogs that have come out of hibernation early in mild weather, as they'll be particularly hungry.
+Leave out water and meat-based dog or cat food for hedgehogs that have come out of hibernation early in mild weather, as they'll be hungry.
 Leave the food out from dusk and cover or discard any that's left first thing in the morning to prevent flies from laying their eggs in it.
 We've put together a roundup of the best hedgehog houses, to provide them with their ideal habitat.
 Here are a couple of our favourites:

 Clean out nest boxes